 - It can be measure by the mean of gain voltage (Vg) which is biased negative way because the junction FET is a reduction style expedient.

-- As we discussed in the last article that output in common emitter amplifier is is 180 degree out of phase from its input, in case of common source JFET the results is same.
+- As we discussed in the last article, the output of a common emitter amplifier is 180 degrees out of phase from its input.
+In the case of a common source JFET, the results are the same.

 - One of the chief drawbacks of Reduction mode junction FET is that they should be reverse bias.

-- If due to some certain reasons if this biasing is failed then the gate-source voltage can rise and which causes an increase in drain current subsequent in the letdown of the Vd.
+- If, for some reason, this biasing fails, then the gate-source voltage can rise, which causes an increase in drain current subsequent to the letdown of the Vd.

 - the higher channel resistor, Rds of the JFET, which is joined with higher inactive stable Id cause the device to become heat up so an extra heat absorber is required for its proper working.